The 6 Things in a House Payment (and how to save money)

 Example

-One way to pay less interest over the long run.
+One hack to pay less interest over the long run.

 Is to make an extra principal payment each month.

-Here's what happens if making an extra $100 payment each month:
+Here's what happens if making an extra $100 payment every month:

 Example